INFOM126-Automated-Software-Engineering/2048-groupe-07/documentation/PROJECT2048_STRUCTURE.md

 #### **`src/main/java/be/unamur/game2048`**
 "main" contains the implementation of the game.

 - **`controllers/`**: handles the logic and flow of the game, gives an overview of movement management, scoring and game state.
 - **`helpers`**: provides utility methods for checking the equality of certain parts of the 2048 game grid.
-These methods are mainly used to facilitate testing in a clear and concice way
+These methods are mainly used to facilitate testing in a clear and concice way.
 - **`model/`**: contains the game's data structures and logic (GameParams, GameState, Grid, Tile).
 - **`view/`**: responsible for the user interface (UI) of the game (ColorPalette, GamePanel).
-- **`Game.jave`**: this file starts the game by configuring and displaying the graphical interface
+- **`Game.jave`**: this file starts the game by configuring and displaying the graphical interface.

 #### **`src/test/java/be/unamur/game2048`**
 "test" contains the test cases for the project.

 - **`Test2048`**: this file contains all the tests carried out for this project (game 2048).

 ### 4.📘 **`template`**